Nguyen Xuan Minh: Journey to Fintech

 Minh's first exposure to fintech was during his final year in university in Russia when he learned about and became interested in the stock market.
 Equipped with a quantitative-focused Master's degree in Mechanical Engineering at Gubkin Russian State University of Oil and Gas, Minh went to Australia to pursue a Master's Degree in Applied Finance and Investment at FINSIA.
 Minh returned to Vietnam in 1996 to pursue a career in finance and investment.

 Being a technology enthusiast with a strong and innovative mind early in his career, Minh already established a strong track records in building fintech systems and platforms, such as Investment-analysis Emerging Market Database at Franklin Templeton and Company Analysis System at Vietnam Asset Management.
 At Techcom Securities, Minh continued to implement a wide range of technology applications into business.
 With a wealthtech-focused strategy, the number of personnel at Techcom Securities increased 165 times from a team of only 30 people in 2013 to over 500 people, more than 65% of which is IT personnel and operates under Scrum/Agile model.

 Minh also successfully built many technological applications and system initiatives for Techcom Securities, such as building TCInvest - the first online asset management and investment platform in Vietnam, launching the first Vietnamese social investing platform iCopy, pioneering the launch of 100% online account opening & eKYC service.

 The launch of 100% online account opening service at Techcom Securities during the COVID-19 pandemic successfully helped the number of new customers opening new accounts at TCBS increase by 60%, adding 107,000 customers by 2020 and accounting for 27% of the market.
 Moreover, Techcom Securities is proud to be the first to bring to the Vietnamese market the Robo Advisor model - a TCWealth accumulation investment advisory tool that automates the long-term financial planning process and allocating portfolios according to needs.
 With a technology-oriented approach, Techcom Securities also stands out from other competitors by moving to cloud.
 In 2022, TCBS pioneers the use of blockchain technology in corporate bonds and plans to institutionalize blockchain within all departments of the company.
 Over the years, Techcom Securities has consistently made breakthroughs in digitalization and stayed at the forefront of technology compared to other competitors by concentrating on the niche market while constantly integrating technology in management and operational systems.

-Emerging from the pandemic, TCBS's unwavering efforts in developing and leading technology innovation to fulfill the needs of customers during uncertain times are further recognized by prestigious publications.
+Emerging from the pandemic, TCBS's efforts in developing and leading technology innovation were recognized by publications.
 Under Minh's leadership, Techcom Securities is establishing itself as a leading financial technology company in the region by continuing to perfect its Wealthtech ecosystem.